AntSwordProject/doc/en/shell_manager/README.md

 This chapter will introduce more features of shell management, including:

-* Manage shells.
+* Shell manager.
 * Categories of shells.
-* Detailed shell configuration
+* Detailed shell config